 He practises in Adelaide as a member of Edmund Barton Chambers and in Darwin, as a Visiting Counsel of William Forster Chambers.

 He was in 2016-17, junior counsel for the Northern Territory Government in the Royal Commission into Protection and Detention of Children in the Northern Territory.
 In 2015-16, he was Counsel Assisting the South Australian Nuclear Fuel Cycle Royal Commission.
 He was in 2005, Solicitor Assisting the Kapunda Road Royal Commission.

-Chad was employed in the Crown Counsel Section of the Crown Solicitor’s Office from 2010-2015 undertaking counsel work primarily in constitutional, administrative law and criminal cases in the Full Court of the Supreme Court and before single Justices, and as a junior counsel to the Solicitor-General in the High Court.
+Prior to joining the independent bar, he was employed in the South Australian Crown Solicitor’s Office.
+In its Crown Counsel Section from 2010-2015 he undertook counsel work primarily in constitutional, administrative law and criminal cases in the Full Court of the Supreme Court and before single Justices, and as a junior counsel to the Solicitor-General for South Australia in the High Court.

 He was admitted to practice in 2001, and at the conclusion of his role as Associate to Chief Justice Doyle was employed initially as the Research Assistant to the Solicitor-General, and then as a solicitor within its Advising and Administrative and Environment Sections.

 He is committed to and interested in legal education.
 He was as an organiser of Continuing Professional Development programs in the Crown Solicitor's Office and has tutored at Adelaide University, principally in civil procedure.

 He is the co-editor and author of the legal publication Summary Justice - South Australia (concerned with summary criminal procedure in South Australia).
 His forthcoming book on the Interpretation Acts will be published by Thomson Reuters in 2018.